LANG 3066 Postcolonial Literatures

 Coordinator Ben Etherington Opens in new window

-Description This subject introduces the postcolonial literatures that emerged in the wake of decolonisation in the second half of the twentieth century.
-We will read literary works from across the postcolonial world, including from the Middle East, South and South-East Asia, Africa, the Caribbean and Australia, and look at the way in which writers contended simultaneously with the legacy of the colonial system and major historical crises that emerged in the wake of its collapse.
-We will trace the emergence of the postcolonial reality as writers registered the impact of partition, separatism, persistent dependency, and the large-scale movements of people to the first world, whether as migrants or refugees.
-Alongside the literature, we will read major works of postcolonial theory: one of the most influential intellectual movements in recent history.
+Description Postcolonial Literatures introduces the writing that emerged in the wake of decolonisation in the second half of the twentieth century.
+Students will read literary works from across the postcolonial world, including from the Middle East, South and South-East Asia, Africa, the Caribbean and Australia, and will consider how writers contended with the legacies of European imperialism and the historical crises that came in its wake.
+Postcolonial writing imaginatively engages with processes of partition, neo-colonialism, separatism, persistent dependency, and the large-scale movements of people to the first world, whether as migrants or refugees.
+The subject also considers decolonial and postcolonial literary theory, which have profoundly influenced thinking across the humanities and in public life.

 School Humanities & Comm Arts